'This Is Not A Drill': A False Ballistic Missile Alert Shakes Hawaii

 "We're in a process of sending another message to cancel the initial message.
 It was part of a drill that was going on," an agency spokesperson told BuzzFeed News.

-At 8:20 a.m., Hawaii Emergency Management Agency confirmed the alert was a false alarm.
+At 8:20 a.m., Hawaii Emergency Management Agency tweeted that the alert was a false alarm.
 "NO missile threat to Hawaii," the agency said in a tweet that was retweeted by the governor, David Ige four minutes later.

-Vern Miyagi, the agency's administrator, said in a press conference that the false alarm was caused by a "human error," when he wrong button was pushed during a shift change.
+In a televised press conference, Vern Miyagi, the agency's administrator, apologized and said the false alarm was caused by a "human error," when the wrong button was pushed during a shift-change drill.

 Hugh Rowden, from Decatur, Ill., was in the Waikiki neighborhood of Honolulu when he got the alarm.
 "We've been so safe for so long," he said.
 "This was a different sensation, that's for sure."